FavWest/mr-robogers-neighborhood/README.md

 Test: "If passed a second argument '', do not add it to the end of 'Won't you be my neighbor?'"
 Code: beepBoop(4, "")[3];
 Expected Output: "Won't you be my neighbor?"

+Test: "If passed a second argument that is only whitespace, do not add it to the end of 'Won't you be my neighbor?'"
+Code: beepBoop(4, "     ")[3];
+Expected Output: "Won't you be my neighbor?"